-The fund seeks to provide long-term capital growth.
-Income is a secondary objective.
+The fund seeks long-term capital appreciation.

 Fees and Expenses

 This table describes the fees and expenses that you may pay if you buy, hold, and sell shares of the fund.
 There may be additional expenses that apply, as described in your insurance contract prospectus, which are not reflected in the table.